Vilnius Region under Lithuanian administration (1939–1940): Entry of Lithuanian troops into the Vilnius region

 Lithuanian troops crossed the Polish-Lithuanian border in several places.
-The main route of the march led from Kaunas through the border crossing at Zawiasy, where the barrier was ceremoniously sawed through and border wreaths were burned.
-On October 28, Lithuanian army units, commanded by Vincas Vitkauskas, entered Vilnius.
+The main route of the march led from Kaunas through the border crossing at Zawiasy, where the barrier was ceremoniously sawed through, and border wreaths were burned.
+On 28 October, Lithuanian army units, commanded by Vincas Vitkauskas, entered Vilnius.
 The encroaching troops were welcomed by delegations of Vilnius Lithuanians, Byelorussians, Tatars, Jews, and Polish Krajowcy.
 The parade in the city was recorded on color film.
-Volunteers were brought in from Kaunas Lithuania to form a cheering crowd in honor of the Lithuanian army.
+Volunteers were brought in from Kaunas, Lithuania, to form a cheering crowd in honor of the Lithuanian army.

 Polish residents of the city greeted the Lithuanian army with indifference, and sometimes with interest.
 The general feeling was that Lithuanian rule in Vilnius would be short-lived.
 There was also a prevailing sense of relief at the end of the Soviet occupation, during which 348 people were arrested and deported, among them political leaders and university professors.
 Polish Archbishop of Vilnius Romuald Jałbrzykowski refused to greet Lithuanian troops by ringing bells, and during his sermon called the Lithuanians the next occupiers.
-The very next day, a Polish patriotic demonstration was organized, attended by about 700-800 people; it was dispersed by the police.
+The very next day, a Polish patriotic demonstration was organized, attended by about 700-800 people; the police dispersed it.

 Vilnius issued visa from 1939 when the city was under Lithuanian control.

 Demographics of the region

-The actual demographics of the region, and especially the ethnic breakdown, is difficult to determine mainly because the area that began to be ruled by Lithuania went across the Polish administrative division, so that Polish statistics from the 1931 census cannot be a direct basis for making estimates.
+The actual demographics of the region, and especially the ethnic breakdown, are difficult to determine mainly because the area that began to be ruled by Lithuania crossed the Polish administrative division, so that Polish statistics from the 1931 census cannot be a direct basis for making estimates.
 The Polish population dominated in and around Vilnius, while the Lithuanian population was in the minority, grouped in the southwestern slice of Wilno-Troki County and parts of Święciany County.
 The areas of pre-war Poland, where the concentration of Lithuanian population was greatest, were outside the Lithuanian administration.

 In Vilnius alone, the number of Lithuanians ranged between 1.4 and 7 thousand.
 This number, as a result of immigration from Kaunas, has risen to 30-40 thousand.
 Making an accurate estimate is also prevented by population shifts related to the war effort.
 In Vilnius alone, at the end of October 1939, there were 18,000-20,000 refugees, half of whom were Jews.

-Two Lithuanian researchers, Leonas Sabaliūnas and Regina Žepkaitė, have made their own estimates of the demography of the area ruled by Lithuania, which differ significantly.
+Two Lithuanian researchers, Leonas Sabaliūnas and Regina Žepkaitė, have made their own estimates of the area's demography under Lithuanian rule, which differ significantly.